Burley's Drapery Store

 Flier for Burley's Drapery Store advertising clothing, manchester, fabric and other items by mail order HCLE_00059

-This flier promotes goods available at Burley’s Drapery Store in 1929, not long before the retirement of Mr Burley after 20 years in business.
-It was reported in the Waikato Times that a number of farewell events were held, all praising Mr Burley’s well-known generosity.
-Mr & Mrs Burley then embarked on a world tour before returning to Hamilton, in 1934 his generosity was again reported after discovering the Poppy Day appeal was less than the previous year he donated the difference and pledged a further donation of £100 annually for 10 years to the Returned Soldiers’ Association.
+Following his retirement, Mr and Mrs Burley embarked on a world tour before returning to Hamilton.
+In 1934, his generosity was again recognised when, upon learning that the Poppy Day appeal had raised less than the previous year, he donated the difference and pledged a further £100 annually for ten years to the Returned Soldiers’ Association.

 Explore more images like this, and other items from our archival collection via our Heritage Collections Online.